 Gagnier manages Gagnier Margossian LLP’s alternative dispute resolution practice, specializing in intellectual property, media, the arts and technology.
 Her legal and policy expertise provides a unique perspective to what is an emerging field in the area of intellectual property.
 She holds a minor in Conflict Resolution from the University of California, Irvine, and is a certified mediator in the State of California.

 She is frequently invited to sit on panels discussing issues like Information Privacy and Data, law in the digital age, Government 2.0 and citizen engagement.
-She has been a guest commentator on TV shows like Russia Today’s CrossTalk and The Aloyna Show, CCTV’s Biz Asia America and NBC’s Press:Here, on radio stations such as KCBS in San Francisco and WCCO in Minnesota and has been quoted by MSNBC, The Atlantic, Politico, Ars Technica, Inc.com, The Recorder and The New York Times.
+She has been a guest commentator on TV shows like Russia Today’s CrossTalk and The Aloyna Show, CCTV’s Biz Asia America and NBC’s Press:Here, on radio stations such as KCBS in San Francisco and WCCO in Minnesota and has been quoted by MSNBC, The Atlantic, Politico, Ars Technica, TechCrunch, Inc.com, The San Jose Mercury News, The Verge, The Recorder and The New York Times.
 She is featured in the documentary about the startup world Crtl+Alt+Compete and enjoyed briefly flashing up on the screen in some b-roll in the BBC’s Steve Jobs documentary.
 Gagnier was one of Broadband for America’s 2013 Faces of Innovation and led the digital literacy startup TRAIL to the 2013 TechCrunch Startup Battlefield.

 Gagnier earned a B.A. in Political Science and a B.A. in Sociology from the University of California, Irvine, a Master’s in Public Administration from the University of Southern California and a J.D. from the University of San Francisco.

 Gagnier is admitted to practice in California, the U.S. District Court- Central, Southern and Northern Districts of California.
 She sits on the Board of Directors of Without My Consent, tackling issues like online harassment and revenge porn.
+Christina is also an accredited attorney with the U.S. Department of Veteran’s Affairs to help veterans with claims.

 Gagnier is currently working on a book about hacker rights.
-Christina ran for United States Representative in California’s 35th Congressional District in 2014.
+Christina ran for the United States House of Representatives in 2014.
 If you ever need to find her, start with Twitter.